emrancub/Design-and-Implementation-of-a-Diabetic-Disease/dataset/README.md

 | 50%                  | 43.00  | 0.00         | 0.00          | 27.32 | 5.80        | 140.00               | 0.00     |
 | 75%                  | 59.00  | 0.00         | 0.00          | 29.86 | 6.20        | 159.00               | 0.00     |
 | max                  | 80.00  | 1.00         | 1.00          | 95.69 | 9.00        | 300.00               | 1.00     |

+## Conclusion

+For more detailed information, please refer to the dataset named "diabetes_prediction_dataset.csv" included in this repository.
+Additionally, you can find a comprehensive analysis in the Diabeties.ipynb file inside the code folder.

+Feel free to explore the dataset and the associated analysis to gain deeper insights into the predictions and trends related to diabetes.

+---

+**Note:** If you encounter any issues or have questions, please don't hesitate to reach out for further clarification or assistance.